Thesis Statement - Writing Guide With Examples

 After going through our step by step guide of writing a thesis statement, you will be sorted for good.

-A thesis statement is something that gives clarity and helps identify the topic that is being discussed.
-Always make sure that it is specifically discussing what is going on in the paper.
-It works as a hook,which persuades the audience to keep on reading.
+A thesis statement is a 1-2 sentence statement that gives clarity and helps identify the topic that is being discussed.
+It specifically discusses what is going on in the paper.

 There will be times when your main goal will be to persuade the reader where you will need an argumentative thesis.
 Then there are going to be times when you will just want to give a strong opinion in your research paper.